apollographql/router/NEXT_CHANGELOG.md

 This change alters the `new` method for plugins to pass a `PluginInit` struct.

 We are making this change so that we can pass more information during plugin startup.
-The first change is that as well as passing the plugin configuration, we are now also passing the router supergraph schema (as a string).
+The first change is that in addition to passing the plugin configuration, we are now also passing the router supergraph sdl (Schema Definition Language) as a string.

-There is a new example (`schema`) which illustrates how to use this new capability.
+There is a new example (`supergraph_sdl`) which illustrates how to use this new capability.

 By [@garypen](https://github.com/garypen) in https://github.com/apollographql/router/pull/1446